charlesekpe/JsonSchema/README.md

 # JsonSchema
-Python script to generate and validatejson schema
+Python script to generate and validate Json schema